 Survival of newborns and children U5 in these countries can be improved through greater coverage of quality ante-natal care, having skilled healthcare workers, and good postnatal care for mother and baby.
-Given the fragility and numerous challenges to provide healthcare
+Given the fragility and numerous challenges to provide healthcare access to this region, engagement to attempt to address these challenges must account for the unique humanitarian situation and tailor programmes with the help and participation of local communities.

-None of the countries is on track to achieve the SDG target for maternal mortality rate (MMR) of less than 70 per 100 000 live births, although maternal deaths declined from 1 250 in 1990 to 353 in 2015122 and 412 in 2016123 in Ethiopia.
+None of the countries is on track to achieve the SDG target for maternal mortality rate (MMR) of less than 70 per 100 000 live births, although maternal deaths declined from 1 250 in 1990 to 353 in 2015[118] and 412 in 2016[119] in Ethiopia.
 This figure is still very high and far from the SDG target.